gluppler/S-NES-BOY/.github/PULL_REQUEST_TEMPLATE.md

 - `path/to/file.md`

 ## Checklist
-- [ ] My changes follow the project's style guidelines
+- [ ] My changes follow the framework's style guidelines
 - [ ] I have reviewed my own changes
 - [ ] I have added appropriate cross-references
 - [ ] I have tested that markdown renders correctly